COVID-19 Care Preparation and Pathways

 - exercise good hand and respiratory hygiene, regularly wipe down phones, ID and swipe cards, and other commonly used equipment at work

-- remind patients it’s not too late to get vaccinated and encourage boosters
+- remind patients to get vaccinated for influenza and COVID-19 and encourage boosters

-- subscribe to the Frontline COVID-19 Advice for the latest email updates
+- subscribe to the Frontline Advice for the latest email updates

 - follow guidelines from reputable sources such as Queensland Health and the Australian Department of Health